 Some of the recommendations include availability – ability to attend meetings regularly, age – having younger directors, equity involvement – directors having a stake in the company’s stock, financial literacy – have strong financial credentials, independence – fewer insiders on the board, and so on.

-Over time though, statistics – from successful and failed companies – have shown that having directors with the aforementioned qualities don’t necessarily translate to a successful company.
+Over time though, statistics – from successful and failed companies – have shown that having directors with the aforementioned qualities does not necessarily translate to a successful company.

 Notwithstanding there’s a case for strong financial literacy for directors.
 This post examines the importance and benefits of having financially literate directors.